Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

     <a href="/posts/czi-eoss-5-conda-forge/conda-forge-old-3.png" target="_blank">
     <img
       src="/posts/czi-eoss-5-conda-forge/conda-forge-old-3.png"
-      alt="Screenshot of the Contributing section of the frontpage of the original conda-forge website.
-A flat background painted in red with white text and green hyperlinks." style={{ width: '500px', height: 'auto', objectFit: 'contain' }}
+      alt="The Contributing section in the frontpage of the original conda-forge website.
+It contains information about how to report issues, update recipes or add new ones." style={{ width: '500px', height: 'auto', objectFit: 'contain' }}
     />
     </a>